 Read your syllabus, making note of the professor’s expectations so you can meet them from the get-go.
 Create real or virtual folders for organizing school paperwork and course materials, and set aside dedicated workspace or storage that’s free from distractions, disruptions and digital junk.

 Make this your new mantra: survey, question, read, recite and review.
 Those five steps represent the SQ3R reading strategy, which of your professors recommend to improve comprehension.
 Also, take notes to help you commit material to memory, summarize content and communicate effectively with study groups.

-Get acquainted with your instructor
+Get acquainted with your professor

-Instructors want you to succeed and are eager to help.
+Professors want you to succeed and are eager to help.
 Introduce yourself to establish lines of communication.
 Don’t be shy about asking questions about the material or assignments.
 And be sure to listen to any feedback they offer, adjusting your work if needed.

 Get to know your classmates

 Make time to connect with other University of Phoenix students.
 You might think you don’t have the time, but it’s definitely worth it to collaborate and get advice from the people who are in the same boat.
 Form a study group on Google Hangouts and utilize Google Docs for easy collaboration or commiseration.
 Also try PhoenixConnect, an academic portal where you and your fellow students can take advantage of program-specific learning communities and 3,000 interest groups.